Nick-Adams-AU/5500SHAC-Cbus2MQTT/README.md

  - cbus/write/#1/#2/#3/ramp  -  Publish a % to ramp to that %.
 Optionally add a comma then a time (e.g. 50,4s or 100,2m).

+ - cbus/write/#1/#2/#3/measurement - Publish a measurement value (i.e. temperature) to a Cbus measurement application.
+Values are divided by 10 so a MQTT value of 301 becomes 30.1.

 ### This requests an update from all lights:

  - cbus/write/#1/#2//getall - current values get published on the cbus/read topics